moustafa991982/moustafa991982/README.md

 Companion to the SAE WCX 2021 paper *Putting Safety of Intended Functionality SOTIF into Practice* and the [ASRG community talk](https://www.youtube.com/watch?v=z3uAQIN0nYw).

-**Why it matters for hiring teams:** A concrete, peer-reviewed implementation at the SOTIF × cybersecurity intersection — exactly the territory ISO 21448 and the emerging ISO/PAS 8800 are pushing OEMs and Tier-1s into.
-Demonstrates ML systems thinking grounded in real automotive safety standards rather than generic AI work.

 ### [AI Agent Portfolio](https://github.com/moustafa991982/ai-agent-portfolio)
 **Production-deployed AI agents for research, content automation, sales intelligence, and RAG-based document Q&A.**